Bengaluru: Rail

-As of 2024, Bengaluru does not have a suburban railway network.
-The first line of Bengaluru Suburban Railway is expected to be operational in 2026.
 Namma Metro is a rapid transit rail system in the city that was opened in 2011, and was the first operational metro in South India.
-As of August 2025, the metro system consists of three operational lines—the Purple, Green, and Yellow Lines—stretching a total of 96.1 km (59.7 mi), making it the second-longest operational metro network in India.
-The most recent addition was the Yellow Line, which became fully operational in August 2025, connecting RV Road with Bommasandra.
-Five more lines are under construction as a part of expansion.
+As of 2025, the metro system consists three operational lines stretching 96.1 km, and is the second-longest operational metro network in India.
+Two more lines are under construction and four more are proposed as a part of expansion.
+As of 2026, Bengaluru does not have a suburban railway network.
+The Bengaluru Suburban Railway is under construction and the first line is expected to be operational by 2030, though it was originally planned to be completed by October 2026.